Day 1: Bilateral Meetings

 The Baku State University kindly organized a meeting with Azerbaijani youth in support of our project which targets youth in the CCA region.
 Michael Gebel had the honor of holding a public lecture on “The transition from Education to Work; Challenges for Youth” at Baku State University.

-In his presentation he outlined opportunities and challenges of youth during their school-to-work transition.
-Afterwards, he opened the discussion round by asking the young audience which specific challenges and opportunities youths face in Azerbaijan.
+In his presentation, he outlined opportunities and challenges of youth during their school-to-work transition.
+Afterward, he opened the discussion-round by asking the young audience which specific challenges and opportunities youths face in Azerbaijan.
 This question generated the active participation of students.
 During the lively discussion which ensued, students mentioned the lack of internship programs as well as the incompatibility of study and work as explicit challenges of youth in Azerbaijan.

 They also praised the central role of the government in the establishment of opportunities for youth which effectively facilitate their transition from education to work.

 Thanks to simultaneous translation and the good foreign language capacities of many students, the intensity of the discussion was not hampered by language barriers as participants could contribute to the discussion in English, Azeri or Russian.